micvbang/go-mocky/README.md

 func (v *MockAdder) Add() error {
 	if v.AddMock == nil {
-		msg := "call to Add, but MockAdd is not set" if v.T == nil {
+		msg := fmt.Sprintf("call to %T.Add, but MockAdd is not set", v) if v.T == nil {
 			panic(msg)
 		}